scriven42/oet02w/README.md

 # OpenEyeTap 02w

-This is both an update to, and a new design for, the OpenEyeTap by Prof. Steve Mann.
+This is both an update to, and a new design for, the OpenEyeTap by [Dr. Prof. Steve Mann](https://www.eecg.utoronto.ca/~mann/).

 ### OpenEyeTap Links